-The depression that comes with relocating is real, I have experienced it.
+Relocation, Life, Powerful Hedonic Adaptation, and Positivity.
+The depression that comes with relocation is real, I have experienced it.
 Hedonic adaptation might be an unfamiliar term to you reading this, but it is always beautiful to learn something new.
 So, I am happy that while reading this story, you will also understand a concept of your very nature as a human being.

 Without further ado, hedonic adaptation is the observed tendency of humans to return to a relatively stable level of happiness despite major positive or negative events or life changes.
 This is often referred to in discussions about money and humans wanting more after getting used to what they possess at a particular time.

-But it has also been used in discussions that generalize our ability to adapt to change in cases of negative experiences or occurrences (in my case, relocating, language barrier, amongst others).
+But it has also been used in discussions that generalize our ability to adapt to change in cases of negative experiences or occurrences, in my case (relocating, language barrier, loneliness) amongst others.

-I left my country for Germany to study in 2022, and I am currently doing my Master’s degree program.
+I left my country for Germany to further my education in 2022 and I am currently doing my Master’s degree program.
 I have had my fair share of the depression that comes with relocating to another country alone, leaving all my family members, friends, and everything I was familiar with.

 Coming here, a lot of things changed.
 My environment, the people around me, the language, culture, activities, type of work, and lots more.
 I was struggling mentally and physically, and this affected my health at that earlier stage.
 I cried a lot, found many things difficult, and lost interest and motivation in the things I loved.